When teams are well-prepared, there’s always plenty of edge-of-your-seat excitement!

 Scoring

-• Three points are given to the team correctly identifying the author’s surname.
+- Two points are given to the team for correctly identifying the author’s surname.

-There is no penalty for guessing.
+No points will be deducted for incorrect answers.
 When a Round ends in a tied score, the teams are asked tie-breaker questions.

 Your team can expect questions like these and the points the answers would earn.